silabs-MarkU/se-scripts/README.md

 # se-scripts

-## CAUTION!
-THIS REPO IS NOT TO BE SHARED WITH CUSTOMERS!
-CAUTION!

 This repo was initially created with a very specific purpose:

-1. Solve an OTA issue with Secure Boot enabled ..
+1. Solve an OTA space constraint with Secure Boot enabled ..
 2. .. using a specific GSDK version, with a specific Z-Wave protocol version
 3. .. using an independent BTL bootload (bootloader sent alone in a GBL)
     * This project is used for the Z-Wave protocol OTA, which consumes too much space for a GBL containing App + BTL + SE.